Ksample13/REU-blog/Assignments/Week5a/2017-07-05-Steffensmeier.md

 - **What would the units be?**

-The material, object, or skin that was bitten into
+The material, object, or victim that was bitten into and the bitemark taken from the suspect

 - **What would the responses be?
 How would you measure those responses?**